abroniewski/Child-Wasting-Prediction/README.md

     0.05629900026844118 0.849862258953168
     ```

 4. The below code will extract the features from raw conflict data.
-The output data is saved in acled folder.
+The output data is saved in the `data/acled/` directory.

     ```
     python3 src/feature_engineering.py
     ```

-5. The below code will run our main file, it will generate baseline and conflict data model (model with conflict features) results.
+5. The below code will run the baseline model training with adjusted date preparation (Model 2) and adjusted data preparation with new features (Model 3).
+The results will be saved to the `results/` directory.
     ```
     python3 src/dc3_main.py {model_2/model_3}
     ```
-    The parameters "**model_2**" and "**model_3**" can be passed with the above script to generate **our baseline** and **combined conflict data model** results respecively.
-By default it is running on our combined conflict data model (model_3).
+    ***Note***: *The parameters 'model_2' and 'model_3' can be passed with the above script to generate **the baseline with adjusted preperation** and **combined conflict data model** results respectively.
+By default, it is running on our combined conflict data model (model_3)*.

-    **Expected Outcome with model_2 -**
+    **Expected Outcome with model_2**
     ```
     Total no of district after preproecssing are - 55 number of observations for training are - 275 and for testing are - 110 MAE(Mean Absolute Error) score for model_2 model on training data is - 0.021391660328296973 MAE(Mean Absolute Error) score for model_2 model on test data is - 0.0512394083425881
     ```
-    **Expected Outcome with model_3 -**
+    **Expected Outcome with model_3**
     ```
     Total no of district after preproecssing are - 55 number of observations for training are - 275 and for testing are - 110